RawEnchilada/Route41/README.md

  - Added bots
  - Removed most blocks from starting builds to enforce creative building with the available parts
  - A couple more points of interest
- - Added a dressing bot and cloth boxes
+ - Added a dressing bot and outfit boxes

 ## More to come:
+ - More Points of Interest
  - End goal